mengqiy/kubernetes-iteration-toolkit/infrastructure/README.md

   -c TestServiceAccount="karpenter-tests"
  ```

-As an example, below are the parmeters used if you want to selectively disable some addons like Karpenter, EBSCSIDriver, KIT.
+As an example, below are the parmeters used if you want to selectively enable some addons like perfdash and disable some addons like Karpenter, EBSCSIDriver, KIT.

 ```shell
 cdk bootstrap